thevru/alpha/README.md

 # alpha
-first trial build a repo
+first trial build a repo;
+I love to learn.